Russian Futurism: Style

 The Manifesto celebrated the "beauty of speed" and the machine as the new aesthetic.
 Marinetti explained the "beauty of speed" as "a roaring automobile is more beautiful than the Winged Victory" further asserting the movement towards the future.
 Artforms were greatly affected by the Russian Futurism movement within Russia, with its influences being seen in cinema, literature, typography, politics, and propaganda.
 The Russian Futuristic movement saw its demise in the early 1920s.

 Name

 Initially the term "futurism" was problematic, because it reminded them too much of their rivals in Italy; however, in 1911, the Ego-futurist group began.
-This was the first group of Russian futurism to call themselves "futurist"; shortly afterwards, many other futurists followed in using the term too.
+This was the first group of Russian futurism to call themselves "futurist"; shortly afterwards, many other futurists followed in using the term.